vsivasg/VagrantPOC/README.md

 1. Single box with some custom configuration.
 2. Single box with VirtualBox provider.
 3. Single box with VirtualBox provider and Ansible provisioning.
+4. Single box with VirtualBox provider and Docker provisioning.